Exidy Advert - January 1979

 Exidy Sorcerer in use by Valerie Downes of Imperial College - a ROM pack is sticking out of the edge nearest the camera, front cover of Personal Computer World July 1979Designed by Paul Terrell as a response to the Commodore PET and the Tandy/Radio Shack TRS-80, the frankly-enormous-looking Exidy didn't last for very long in its native US, being cancelled in 1979 - the same year of this advert.

-An owner's report in July 1979's Personal Computer World by Valerie Downes, of the Department of Computing and Control at Imperial College, London, concluded of the Sorcerer that "it represents excellent value for money either for the home enthusiast, teacher or small businessman who wants something with expansion potential".
+An owner's report in July 1979's Personal Computer World by Valerie Downes, of the Department of Computing and Control at Imperial College, London, concluded of the Sorcerer that:

 An Exidy Sorcerer at the Centre for Computing History, Cambridge, in 2018Around 1,500 Sorcerers were sold in the UK - about 10% of the worldwide total - but Exidy struggled as it claimed it was unable to make the investment required to properly break into the micro market, and so by the late summer of 1980 the company announced that it was withdrawing entirely.